badrmellal/CompreFaceModeling/dashboard-service/README.md

-# 1BIP Dashboard Service
+# MELLAL BADR Dashboard Service

-Real-time monitoring and analytics dashboard for the 1BIP Face Recognition & Attendance System.
+Real-time monitoring and analytics dashboard for the our Face Recognition & Attendance System.

 ## Features